vedph/cadmus-ndp-api/README.md

 💡 Notes:

 - `categories:txt` can be used to include the generic text classification which cross-references all the text-carrier entities.
 - `categories:edits` in print instances is a special classification for "postille".
-We include it in `categories:txt`.
+We included it in `categories:txt`.
 - `note:hist` is the narrative history of the entity.
 Usually its most relevant events are extracted and formalized into historical events.
 - `note` is a generic note, mostly used for editorial purposes.